Harriniva - Northern Lights Quest with Aurora Cabin

 Aurora alerts: During your stay you will be supplied with an Aurora alert.
-This is essentially a mobile phone to which the staff will send a text should the Northern Lights be sighted.
+This is typically a mobile phone system to which the staff will send a text should the Northern Lights be sighted.
 The alerts generally operate until 1am but it is best to confirm with your guide as times may vary.

 The alerts are designed as an aid to Aurora hunting and, although every effort will be made to issue an alert should the conditions seem conducive to a display, things can change very quickly so you should not rely solely on them and should also keep an eye on the sky yourself.